JoleneKearse/twitter-clone/README.md

 A great place to find all you need is **[cdnjs](https://cdnjs.com/)**.

-### Avoiding an EventListener on each and every icon
+### Avoiding an EventListener on Each and Every Icon

 To add an EventListener to each tweet's **comment**, **like**, and **retweet** would quickly become non-performant. _Imagine thousands of tweets each with 3 event listeners!_